-“Ultimately it is the community that ends up penalised, not the organisation,” he said.
+“Ultimately it is the community that ends up penalised, not the organization.

-He said Council’s long-term financial plan (LTFP) set the path for the next 10 years with very little room to take on or match any grant funding that may become available.
+Hart said Council’s long term financial plan (LTFP) set the path for the next 10 years with very little room to take on or match any grant funding that may become available.

-Council also had to contend with the regulator, IPART, proposing to remove $25M in revenue after three years, referring to the IPART decision limiting the Council rate rise of 15 per cent but to three years.
+He said the Council also had to contend with the regulator IPART proposing to remove $25M in revenue after three years, referring to the IPART decision limiting the Council rate rise of 15 per cent but to three years.

 Hart said it made a nonsense of the 10-year plan to repay monies unlawfully used.

-“I am of the view that the State Government should be looking at the broader issues, and here is just one very important example that highlights the well-overdue need for reform in local government,” Hart said.
+“I am of the view that the State Government should be looking at the broader issues, and here is just one very important example that highlights the well overdue need for reform in local government,” he said.

-He was responding to a NSW Government draft Bill about developer contributions which is the topic of a Parliamentary Inquiry.
+Hart was responding to a NSW Government draft Bill about developer contributions which is the topic of a parliamentary inquiry.

-The draft Bill was implementing recommendations from a NSW Productivity Commission review into Infrastructure Contributions.
+The draft Bill was implementing recommendations from a NSW Productivity Commission review into Infrastructure Contributions, he said.

-Hart said that, on close scrutiny, some of the recommendations might lead to outcomes where many councils would be negatively affected.
+Hart said on close scrutiny, some of the recommendations might lead to outcomes where many councils will be negatively affected.

 He said it highlighted the broader issues councils are continually faced with.

-“It is essential that councils and communities are not left worse off by the NSW Government’s infrastructure contributions reform agenda.”
+“It is essential that councils and communities are not left worse off by the NSW Government’s infrastructure contributions reform agenda,” he said.

-“Essentially there is no information on the implications of the draft Bill and the Government would be free to implement whatever regulations they see fit with financial and planning consequences potentially suffered by councils,” Hart said.
+“Essentially there is no information on the implications of the draft Bill and the Government would be free to implement whatever regulations they see fit with financial and planning consequences potentially suffered by Councils,” he said.

 Council will write to the Minister for Planning and Public Spaces and the Minister for Local Government requesting that the draft Bill be withdrawn until such time as current and proposed reviews have been completed.